| San Lorenzo

 The Hayward Regional Shoreline is a great place for seeing how the tides affect the bay and the inland marshes.
 The bayshore changes radically, from wide mudflats at low tide to wave-washed rocky and terraced shores at high tide.
 On the many bridges in this area you can watch the tide waters rush in and out to feed and drain the sloughs, creeks, and marshes.
 At low tide the marshes are mudflats, covered with scurrying birds probing in the mud for food.
 At high tide the marshes are flooded, with birds lazily floating on the surface, wading the shallows, or diving underwater for a meal.
 Check for today's times of high and low tides near Robert's Landing.|

 At the south end of the shoreline, near Route 92, is the Hayward Shoreline Interpretive Center, operated by the Hayward Area Recreation & Park District.
 It has permanent and changing exhibits on the shore and marsh environment.
 There are aquariums, an interactive computer exhibit on the Bay, microscopes, informative videos, and wall murals on bay life.
 The center also has maps, a gift shop, and restrooms.
 Outside is an elevated observation platform that provides a good view of the surrounding marshlands.
-The center is open Saturday and Sunday, 10 a.m. to 5 p.m.
-(4901 Breakwater Avenue, Hayward, tel.
+The center is open Fridays, Saturdays, and Sundays, 10 a.m. to 5 p.m., or by appointment (4901 Breakwater Avenue, Hayward, tel.
 510.670.7270, e-mail email@example.com).

 Hayward Area Shoreline Planning Agency

 In 1970 the Hayward Area Shoreline Planning Agency (HASPA) was formed to preserve the bayshore of San Lorenzo and Hayward in its natural state, restore wetlands, and develop recreational uses, such as trails and educational facilities.
 HASPA is a joint powers agreement between East Bay Regional Park District (EBRPD), Hayward Area Recreation and Park District (HARD), and the City of Hayward (until 2005 the San Lorenzo and Hayward unified school districts were also part of the agreement).
-HASPA is governed by a board of trustees, which has a technical advisory committee and citizens advisory committee.
+HASPA is governed by a board of trustees, which has a technical advisory committee and, until the reorganization of HASPA in January 2017, a citizens advisory committee.